 Ultimately, The Tour is Won on the Alpe is an interesting reference text about Alpe d’Huez and the Tour de France presented in the form of journalistic storytelling.
-As I said, it’s a performance worth a top 10 stage placement but not the podium in Paris.
+As previously said, it’s a performance worth a top 10 stage placement but not the podium in Paris.

 An interesting reference text about Alpe d'Huez and the Tour de France

 Nearly every July, in France’s torrid summer heat, the finest cyclists in the world attack the fearsome challenge of Alpe d’Huez, a monster of a mountain that has become the Tour de France’s legendary rite of passage.
 The racers climb the Alpe’s 21 switchbacks through a deafening corridor thick with fans numbering in the hundreds of thousands—fans who have camped for days alongside the mountain’s narrow road to witness one of the greatest spectacles in sport.